redstone99/hass-alert2/README.md

 * `reminder_frequency_mins` - this config parameter specifies how often reminders are sent while an alert continues to fire.
 May be a list of values (similar to the `repeat` option in the old Alert integration).
 May be set for condition alerts, or event alerts that have `ack_required` set.

 * `throttle_fires_per_mins` - this config parameter throttles notifications for an alert that fires frequently.
-It affects all notifications for the alert.
+It affects notifications when an alert starts or stops firing.
+It does not affect alert reminder notifications.

 * Ack'ing an alert prevents further reminders and the stop notification for the current firing of a condition alert.
 For both condition and event alerts, ack'ing also prevents any throttled notification of previous firings of the alert.
 Unack'ing an alert will restart notifications for a condition alert if it is still firing.